-Don’t confuse Tres Fontane with the famous Trevi Fountain.
-It’s called Tres Fontane (“Three Fountains”) because, according to legend, after Paul’s head was cut off, it bounced three times and three fountains sprung up!
+Don’t confuse Tre Fontane with the famous Trevi Fountain.
+It’s called Tre Fontane (“Three Fountains”) because, according to legend, after Paul’s head was cut off, it bounced three times and three fountains sprung up!
 Although the fountain story is apocryphal, the location of his death is historical.

-The Church of St. Paul Outside the Wall
+3. The Church of St. Paul Outside the Walls

-Tradition points to this location as burial place of Paul, about two miles away from Tres Fontane Abbey.
-The Emperor Constantine erected a building over the site where Paul’s followers had venerated the burial spot of the apostle.
+Tradition points to this location as the place where the Apostle Paul was buried, about two miles away from Tre Fontane Abbey.
+Emperor Constantine erected a building over the site where Paul’s followers had venerated the burial spot of the apostle.

 The structures that marked this spot changed and expanded throughout the centuries.
 The grand basilica we see today largely reflects 19th– and 20th-century architecture.
 Paul’s grave is clearly marked inside the ornate church.

 Contrary to popular belief and Hollywood movies, it’s unlikely any Christians were killed in the Colosseum.
 Instead, they were almost all martyred in the Circus of Gaius/Nero—the site where St. Peter’s Square now stands.
-Of all Christian sites in Rome, this place has received most attention.
+This place receives the most attention of all Christian sites in Rome.
 The Egyptian obelisk in the center of the square is original to the circus, though it stood in a different spot.

-Here Peter was crucified, according to tradition, upside down (see John 21:18-19).
+According to tradition, Peter was crucified here upside down (see John 21:18-19).
 He is most likely buried deep beneath the basilica in the original burial cave.

-Constructed in AD 82 by the Emperor Domitian, the arch venerates his older brother Titus’ victories.
+Constructed in AD 82 by Emperor Domitian, the Arch of Titus venerates his older brother Titus’ victories.

 Most notably, the inside relief of the arch portrays Roman soldiers carrying off treasures from the Jerusalem Temple, destroyed by Titus in AD 70.
 Jesus predicted this destruction in AD 33 (Matthew 24:1-2).